 Portamento can also be used in polyphonic mode.
 To turn portamento on, send MIDI CC #65 with a value of 64 or greater.
 In this mode, every note will glide into the next.
 This only needs to be set in polyphonic mode.
 The portamento starting note may also be controlled with MIDI CC #84.

-The OPM clock speed may also be set.
+OPM clock speed may also be set.
 It defaults to a rate of 3.58 MHz, but can be set to 3.57 or 4 MHz.
-This is done via NRPN commands: First, send MIDI CC #98 and #99 with a value of 0.
-Then, the range of MIDI CC #6 from 0–63 selects 3.58 MHz, 64–111 selects 3.57 MHz, and values 112 and greater select a 4 MHz clock.
+This is done via NRPN commands: first, send MIDI CC #98 and #99 with a value of 0.
+Then the range of MIDI CC #6 from 0–63 selects 3.58 MHz, 64–111 selects 3.57 MHz, and values 112 and greater select a 4 MHz clock.
 Setting the clock speed affects the envelope rates.

-Finally, OPM also has a lowpass filter, which defaults to “on”.
+Finally, OPM also has a lowpass filter which defaults to “on”.
 This is set with NRPN #2.
-Do this by sending MIDI CC #98 with a value of 2 and #99 with a value of 0.
-Then, CC #6 will turn the filter off with values from 0–63, and on with values from 64–127.
+Do this by sending MIDI CC #98 with a value of 2 and CC #99 with a value of 0.
+Then CC #6 will turn the filter off with values from 0 to 63, and on with values from 64 to 127.